Matrix Factorization Framework for Community Detection under the Degree-Corrected Block Model: Abstract

 \section{Abstract}

-Community detection is a fundamental task in data analysis.
-Block models form a standard approach to partition nodes according to a graph model, facilitating the analysis and interpretation of the network structure.
-By grouping nodes with similar connection patterns, they enable the identification of a wide variety of underlying structures.
+Community detection is a fundamental task in data analysis, and block models provide an approach for identifying a wide variety of community structures while offering high interpretability.
 The degree-corrected block model (DCBM) is an established model that accounts for the heterogeneity of node degrees.
-However, existing inference methods for the DCBM are heuristics that are highly sensitive to initialization, typically done randomly.
+However, inference methods are computationally costly and highly sensitive to initialization, while cheaper alternatives, such as spectral or modularity-based approaches, are restricted to detecting specific structures, typically assortative.
 In this work, we show that DCBM inference can be reformulated as a constrained nonnegative matrix factorization problem.
 Leveraging this insight, we propose a novel method for community detection and a theoretically well-grounded initialization strategy that provides an initial estimate of communities for inference algorithms.
-Our approach is agnostic to any specific network structure and applies to graphs with any structure representable by a DCBM, not only assortative ones.
-Experiments on synthetic and real benchmark networks show that our method detects communities comparable to those found by DCBM inference, while scaling linearly with the number of edges and communities; for instance, it processes a graph with 100,000 nodes and 2,000,000 edges in approximately 4 minutes.
+Our approach is agnostic to any specific network structure and applies to graphs with any structure representable by a DCBM.
+Experiments on synthetic and real benchmark networks show that our method detects communities comparable to those found by DCBM inference while being faster; for instance, it processes a graph with 100,000 nodes and 1,000,000 edges in approximately 4 minutes.
 Moreover, the proposed initialization strategy significantly improves solution quality and reduces the number of iterations required by all tested inference algorithms.
 Overall, this work provides a scalable and robust framework for community detection and highlights the benefits of a matrix-factorization perspective for the DCBM.
-All codes and data are available from \url{https://github.com/Alexia1305/OtrisymNMF_DCBM}.
+All code and data are available from \url{https://github.com/Alexia1305/OtrisymNMF_DCBM}.